Glyphack/Glyphack/content/blog/huec/index.md

 response = await asyncio.wait_for(notifications.get(), timeout=5.0)
 ```

-You might notice that in the Packet Logger logs there is only a handle.
+You can see that in the Packet Logger logs there is only a handle.
 There is no characteristic ID.
 I tried a simple approach: I subscribed to all characteristics and then wrote `00` payload to all and checked which one replied back.
 That's how I got the characteristic.